One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Ljubljana to Bohinj is connected via a regular domestic bus service on the Ljubljana-Bled-Bohinj route.

-If you want a bit more flexibility, you could always hire a car for your Slovenia trip?
+If you want more flexibility, could you always hire a car for your Slovenia trip and explore at your own pace?

 Things to do in Lake Bohinj